JamesShimell/Shutta-Cognita-NextGen/_posts/2022-02-09-AddBlogArticle.md

 1. Click Add Post
 2. Give you post a title
-3. Under the section ‘Post Attributes’ select the template Blog Article
+3. Under the section ‘Post Attributes’ select the template Default
 4. Add a the primary image in the Featured Image section
 5. You can add your article text in the description box
 6. Save your post as a draft